carlos-rpj/cors-proxy-server/README.md

 # CORS Proxy Server

-This is a simple proxy server that allows you to make cross-origin requests to any URL.
-It is intended to be used as a development tool, and should not be used in production.
+A simple CORS proxy server built in PHP that allows you to make cross-origin requests to any URL.

+> It is intended to be used as a development tool, and should not be used in production.

 ## Instalation